algbio/br-index-mems/README.md

 - See also: D. Belazzougui, F. Cunial, J. Kärkkäinen, V. Mäkinen:
 Linear-time String Indexing and Analysis in Small Space.
 ACM Trans.
 Algorithms 16(2): 17:1-17:54 (2020)

-MEM finding on EFGs is analogous to Theorem 13 in
+MEM finding on EFGs is described in
-- Nicola Rizzo, Manuel Cáceres, Veli Mäkinen: Chaining of Maximal Exact Matches in Graphs. https://arxiv.org/abs/2302.01748
+- Nicola Rizzo, Manuel Cáceres, Veli Mäkinen: Finding Maximal Exact Matches in Graphs.
+Submitted manuscript.
 - Current version implements only MEM finding on paths of length at most 3 nodes, so if k>min_{paths P of 3 nodes} |label(P)|, some MEMs may not be reported